 - Develop a communications plan including community outreach, media and social media, designate media contacts and spokespeople

 - Liaise with the Candidate’s campaign teams to decide upon date, time, length of event, event scenario, Q&As

 - Develop a budget

-- Secure a venue and organize logistics (room set-up, AV, etc.)
+- If you decide to hold your Town Hall in person, you’ll need to secure a venue and organize logistics (room set-up, AV, etc.)

-- Identify a Moderator for the Candidate Panel who ensures event stays on time and ends as scheduled as well as manages the discussion and audience Q&As
+- Identify a Moderator for the Candidate Panel who ensures the event stays on time and ends as scheduled, as well as manages the discussion and audience Q&As

 - Approve all event materials, including press releases and messaging